g-nogueira/financerr/doc/architecture/decisions/0010-use-grafana-loki-for-external-logging.md

   - **Cloud Integration**: Using Grafana Cloud allows for hassle-free cloud-based log storage and analysis.

 - Cons:
-  - **Setup complexity**: Some additional setup is required to integrate Loki with Timber, especially if self-hosting is chosen.
+  - **Setup complexity**: Some additional setup is required to integrate Loki with logger, especially if self-hosting is chosen.
   - **Requires an external service**: Cloud-based solutions introduce a dependency on internet connectivity for external logging, but local logging will still work when offline.